C1. Patterns and Relationships

 • Can anyone explain, in their own words, a pattern rule that represents the relationship between the number of movies rented and the cost for this site?

-2. Other teams may present their report by hiding certain elements, for example, the loyalty card showing 0 rented movies and the term under the 0 in the value table (see photo below).
+2. Other teams may present their report by hiding certain elements, for example, the loyalty card showing 0 rented movies and the term under the 0 in the table of values (see photo below).
 By asking questions, team members lead other students to identify the hidden items and establish the pattern rule that represents the relationship in this scenario.

 Encourage students to respond to each presentation and to share their observations or questions.
 Facilitate the mathematical conversation by asking questions as needed such as: